 Outer Banks locals are without a doubt spoiled when it comes to seafood which is not only plentiful but budget-friendly if you know where to shop.

-In this post, we’re going to focus on a local and seasonal seafood delicacy: soft-shell crabs.
+In this post, we’re going to focus on a local and seasonal seafood delicacy: soft shell crabs.

-When is soft-shell crab season on the Outer Banks?
+When is soft shell crab season on the Outer Banks?

-What are soft-shell crabs and how can you find them?
+What are soft shell crabs, and how can you find them?

-All crabs shed their shells but only a few can be eaten in their soft-shell state.
-The illustrious blue crab is a unique specimen as it’s the only soft-shell seafood sold commercially.
+All crabs shed their shells, but only a few can be eaten in their soft-shell state.
+The illustrious blue crab is a unique specimen as it’s the only soft shell seafood sold commercially.

 During its lifetime, the blue crab goes through several growth stages and may shed its hard-outer shell near 20 or more times during its short three-year lifespan.

-This is tricky business because of the time sensitivity.
+Tricky business because of the time-sensitivity!

 How do you know when blue crabs are in their molting stage?